sjmikler/pytorch-symbolic/docs/quick_start.md

 To register a new layer, e.g. ``nn.Linear`` in your model, you have two options:

-* `layer(symbolic_data)` (like in Keras Functional API)
+* `layer(symbolic_data)` (just like in [Keras Functional API](https://keras.io/guides/functional_api/))
 * `symbolic_data(layer)` (like nowhere else)

-There are no differences between them.
+There are no differences between these methods.
-They both return a SymbolicTensor and they create identical models.
+Models produced with them will be identical.

 **What is a Symbolic Tensor?**

-Under the hood of Pytorch Symbolic, there's a computation graph.
+Under the hood of Pytorch Symbolic, there lives a computation graph.

 Every `SymbolicTensor` is a node in it.
-You should:
+When interacting with it, you shall:

 * Think of it as placeholder for your data
-* Use it like `torch.Tensor`
+* Use it like `torch.Tensor` (slicing and iterating included)

-Let's play with the previously created `SymbolicTensor`:
+Let us play with the previously created `SymbolicTensor`:

 ```py
 print(inputs)